1 in 4 Black and Latino families were underwater even before the pandemic hit

 Given that a large proportion of the nation’s workers was living paycheck to paycheck even before COVID, “we can anticipate an increase in the number of households who will be under financial water,” note Omar Ocampo and Chuck Collins, the authors of the IPS analysis.

-In an email, Collins, who coauthored an 2019 report outlining 10 ways to tackle the racial wealth gap, added that we Americans tend to think of the United States as a very prosperous nation.
+In an email, Collins, who co-authored a 2019 report outlining 10 ways to tackle the racial wealth gap, added that we Americans tend to think of the United States as a very prosperous nation.
 “Yet the staggering percentage of households with no reserves or negative wealth betrays that image,” he said.
 “The millions of households—disproportionately Black and brown—that have zero or negative wealth is one of the most morally appalling measures of inequality.”